 - Main symptoms include fever, coughing and shortness of breath.

-- If you think you’ve been exposed to COVID-19 and develop a fever and symptoms, call your physician.
+- If you think you’ve been exposed to COVID-19 and develop symptoms, call your physician.
 They’ll direct you on what to do next.

 - When sick, stay home, get plenty of rest and stay hydrated.